 fx1 Nut Allergy Screen

 In older children and adults, nut allergy and anaphylaxis is an ever-increasing problem.
 The fx1 is a very useful screen for nut and peanut allergy and the screening panel includes Peanut, Hazelnut, Brazil nut, Almond and Coconut.
-In clinical practice, Peanut and Brazilnut account for most nut allergies but there is a considerable amount of cross-reactivity between the diverse botanical nut families.
+It does not include Cashew, Pecan or Pistachio nut.
+In clinical practice, Peanut Cashew and Brazilnut account for most nut allergies but there is a considerable amount of cross-reactivity between the diverse botanical nut families.

 In adults there is a seafood mix screen called fx2 which contains Codfish, Shrimp, Blue mussel, Tuna, and Salmon.
 The cereal grain mix screen called fx3 contains Wheat, Oat, Maize, Sesame seed and Buckwheat.
 Another useful food screen is the fx7, which mix contains Tomato, Yeast, Garlic, Onion and Celery.
 Screen tests tend to help reduce costs of allergy testing by selecting suspected food groups.